XingyanLiu/stagewiseNN/README.md

 [![DOI](https://zenodo.org/badge/386473402.svg)](https://zenodo.org/badge/latestdoi/386473402)

-**StagewiseNN** is a computational tool for constructing developmental tree from Multi-staged single-cell RNA-seq data.
+**StagewiseNN** is a computational tool for constructing developmental tree from multi-staged single-cell RNA-seq data.

-(see [StagewiseNN Documentation ](https://xingyanliu.github.io/stagewiseNN/index.html) for detailed guides)
+It starts from building a single-cell graph by connecting each cell to its k-nearest neighbors in the parent stage, followed by the voting-based tree-construction and an adaptive cluster refinement.

-It starts from building a single-cell graph by connecting each cell to its k-nearest neighbors in the parent stage, followed by voting-based tree-construction and adaptive cluster refinement.
+> see [StagewiseNN Documentation ](https://xingyanliu.github.io/stagewiseNN/index.html) for detailed guides

 [//]: # (![StagewiseNN]&#40;docs/source/_figs/swnn_overview.png&#41;)
 <img src="docs/source/_figs/swnn_overview.png" height="310"/>